kasleiden/kasleiden.gitlab.io/_projects_en/2-kiba.md

 members: [michiel, anke, annelieke, recep, yolinda, amal, jasmin, merel]
 ---

-# Kids Beat Anxiety - the KibA project
 Do you suffer from a specific anxiety, for example the fear of dogs, heights, injections, thunder, the dark, spiders or other animals?
-If so, the KiBA training might be something for you!
+If so, the KibA training might be something for you!

 <br>